-UK Counselling and psychotherapy for rural adults facing grief, trauma and life change.
+UK Counselling and psychotherapy for adults - support for grief, addiction, trauma, and transformation.

-Specialist support for rural working people, farmers and the equestrian community across the UK.
+Specialist support for grief, trauma, addiction and life change across the UK.

 Are you feeling overwhelmed, struggling with your feelings, or facing big life changes?
 Wondering if counselling might help?

-I work with adults living and working in rural communities - particularly those involved in equestrian work, farming, food production and other rual industries.
-Many of my clients are balancing the pressures of keeping businesses and families afloat while coping with anxiety, depression, grief, trauma, or neurodiversity such as ADHD or autism.
+I work with adults living and working across the UK.
+Many of my clients are balancing the pressures of keeping businesses and families afloat while coping with anxiety, depression, addiction, grief, trauma, or neurodiversity such as ADHD or autism.

 I have been there as well, and you don’t have to carry it alone.
 My clients tell me that feeling heard and understood by someone who could support them in times of crisis was one of the best experiences they had from counselling, that they didn’t know was available to them.